 Please contact us as far in advance of your intended research visit as possible.
 All regular researcher requirements remain in effect.
 For our appointment availability (subject to change) for the next two months, please see our appointment calendar.

 - We will be open to walk-ins during hours in which we have scheduled appointments.
-Walk-in visits are only available to students, faculty, and staff of APU and UA at this time.
+Walk-in visits are available to the public and visiting researchers as well as students, faculty, and staff of APU and UA.
 Walk-in availability may be subject to capacity, time limitations, or last minute closures.

 - Researchers needing accessibility accommodations should consult with the archivists while making an appointment.